martinthomson/key-consistency/draft-wood-key-consistency.md

 In addition to ensuring that there is one key at any time, or a limited number keys, any system needs to ensure that a server cannot rotate its keys too often in order to divide clients into smaller groups based on when keys are acquired.
+Such considerations are already highlighted within the Privacy Pass ecosystem, more discussion can be found at {{PRIVACY-PASS-ARCH}}.
 Setting a minimum validity period limits the ability of a server to rotate keys, but also limits the rate of key rotation.

 # Future Work